jdoleary/Spellmasons/docs/TasksCurrent.md

     - "target cone" lock on is an issue when targeting self unintentionally
     - "protection" should work for enemies casters such as poisoner and priestb
 # Tasks
-- Game is too easy right now, I think due to the perks
 - Need something to protect like the towers in into the breach, something to draw you out and make you take risks
-- Way to control Ally faction units, like follow me.
-Or go get them.
 - is burst too cheap??
 - Don't change music until the biome changes
 - fix slow copy "maxStamina"